HealthScreening/HealthScreeningBot/README.md

   clientId: "id",
   guildId: "id",
   logChannelId: "id",
-  ownerId: "id"
+  ownerId: "id",
 };
 ```

-* `token`: The bot token.
+- `token`: The bot token.
 Reference the guide for getting this.
-* `clientId`: The client ID of the bot.
+- `clientId`: The client ID of the bot.
 Found in the "General Information" tab of the bot app page.
-* `guildId`: The primary server that the bot belongs to (the "HQ" server).
+- `guildId`: The primary server that the bot belongs to (the "HQ" server).
-* `logChannelId`: The channel where the bot puts it's logs.
+- `logChannelId`: The channel where the bot puts it's logs.
 Must belong to the server that is in `guildId`.
-* `ownerId`: The user ID of the owner of the bot.
+- `ownerId`: The user ID of the owner of the bot.

 #### `github`